 I don’t hit huge jumps, drops, or gaps, at least not at this point in my life.
 If things start to get over 5 feet high or more than 20 feet between lip and landing, especially with gaps, I’m probably not going to do it.
 Regardless, I’ve hit some good jumps and drops that seem to be dead on, take-off to landing that is.
 I’ve also gone too slow and too fast on jumps and suffered the consequences.

 I think a lot of builders go with trial and error: ride it, reshape it, ride it… In other words, experimentation or science.
 By science I mean the consistency or repetition of outcome, and even prediction, which is what riders seek— science meets mathematics (and art or craft).

-The math starts relatively simple for jumps and ladder drops (see below), but a lot depends on the rider, the bike, and how they behave on lift-off, but a little math will get riders/builders in the ball park faster so there is more science and success, and less trial-and-error witchcraft.
+The math starts relatively simple for jumps and ladder drops (see below), but a lot depends on the rider, the bike, and how they behave on lift-off, but a little math will get riders/builders in the ballpark faster so there is more science and success, and less trial-and-error witchcraft.
 Experienced builders that don’t break out calculators are good at witchcraft, or perhaps its craftsmanship/art; they can see the parabolic line of flight when they build because chances are they have enough flight-time to render themselves Pilots in Command.
-However, chances are their luck has ran out more than once, as well as their time riding because they were re/moving dirt, perhaps with elbows, knees, and face.
+However, chances are their luck has run out more than once, as well as their time riding because they were re/moving dirt, perhaps with elbows, knees, and face.